ansible-community/ara/README.md

 ## Documentation and changelog

-Documentation for installing, configuring, running and using ARA is available on [ara.readthedocs.io](https://ara.readthedocs.io).
+Documentation for installing, configuring, running and using ara is available on [ara.readthedocs.io](https://ara.readthedocs.io).

 Common issues may be resolved by reading the [troubleshooting guide](https://ara.readthedocs.io/en/latest/troubleshooting.html).